Consistency is Key: Disentangling Label Variation in Natural Language Processing with Intra-Annotator Agreement: Ethical considerations

 \section{Ethical considerations}

-Because we recruit humans to work on data labelling, we will seek approval to undertake this study from our Institutional Review Board (IRB).
-Additionally, we will take the following measures:
+Because we recruit humans to work on data labelling, we obtained approval to undertake this study from the Institutional Review Board (IRB) of the School of Mathematics \& Computer Science at Heriot-Watt University, reference 2023-4926-7368.
+Additionally, we took the following measures:

-\paragraph{Compensation} We will pay the annotators at least the living wage in our jurisdiction (higher than the minimum wage, as recommended (as a minimum) by~\citet{shmueli-etal-2021-beyond}.
+\paragraph{Compensation} We paid the annotators above the Living Wage in our jurisdiction (higher than the legal minimum wage, as recommended (as a minimum) by~\citet{shmueli-etal-2021-beyond}.

-\paragraph{Welfare} As some of the data to be labelled includes offensive language, we will: \begin{itemize} \item avoid recruiting members of vulnerable groups by restricting annotators to those aged over 18, and by providing annotators with comprehensive warnings prior to consenting to participate \item allow annotators to leave the study at any time \item keep the annotation task short to avoid lengthy exposure to material which may exceed `\emph{minimal risk}' \citep{shmueli-etal-2021-beyond}. \end{itemize}
+\paragraph{Welfare} As some of the data to be labelled included offensive language, we: \begin{itemize} \item avoided recruiting members of vulnerable groups by restricting annotators to those aged over 18, provided them with comprehensive warnings prior to consenting to participate, and asked them to self-declare that they would not be adversely affected by participating; \item allowed annotators to leave the study at any time and informed them that they would be paid for their time regardless; \item kept the annotation task short to avoid lengthy exposure to material which may exceed `\emph{minimal risk}' \citep{shmueli-etal-2021-beyond}. \end{itemize}

-\paragraph{Privacy} All personal data of recruited annotators will be fully anonymised.
+\paragraph{Privacy} All personal data of recruited annotators was collected anonymously.